Best Note-Taking Apps Compared (Notion, Obsidian, Apple Notes, More)

 Heavy migration from EvernoteNotion or Obsidian

-Best note-taking app depends on you, but Notion gets the all-purpose crown for most people.
+The best note-taking app depends on you, but Notion gets the all-purpose crown for most people.
 Obsidian for power users.
 Apple Notes or Google Keep if you want something built-in.
 Skip Evernote unless you already pay for it.
-The bigger lesson is to pick one and commit.
-App-hopping kills your note system more than any feature gap will.

 Leave a Comment